chanuu123/Misinformation-Detector/README.md

 # Misinformation detector

-This project aims to predict whether a news article is real or fake using machine learning techniques.
-The prediction is based on the content of the news articles and uses **natural language processing techniques**.
+ A machine learning project designed to detect whether a news article is **real** or **fake** using **Natural Language Processing (NLP)** techniques.

+## Overview

+This project leverages text preprocessing, TF-IDF vectorization, and classification models to analyze news content and predict its authenticity.
+The goal is to help identify misinformation in digital media.

 ## Dataset

-The dataset used for this project is the training dataset in CSV format.
-It contains information about news articles, including their authors, titles, and labels (real or fake).
-Link to the dataset : 'https://www.kaggle.com/competitions/fake-news/data?select=train.csv'
+The dataset consists of news articles with associated labels (real or fake).
+You can download the dataset from https://www.kaggle.com/competitions/fake-news/data?select=train.csv&utm_source=chatgpt.com

-## Usage
+## Installation & Requirements

-* Install the required dependencies.
-You can install them using the following command:
+* Install the required dependencies:
-    _pip install pandas nltk scikit-learn_
+                                             "pip install pandas nltk scikit-learn"
-* Additionally, download the necessary NLTK stopwords by running the following command:
+* Also, download the necessary NLTK resources:
-    _nltk.download('stopwords')_

-## Natural Language Processing

-To preprocess the textual data, the following natural language processing techniques are applied:
+                                             "import nltk
+                                             nltk.download('stopwords')"

+## Preprocessing Steps

+The text data undergoes several NLP transformations:

-* Removal of special characters and non-alphabetic characters.
+* Remove special and non-alphabetic characters
-* Conversion to lowercase.
+* Convert text to lowercase
+* Tokenization
+* Stopword removal
-* Tokenization and stemming using the PorterStemmer algorithm.
+* Stemming using Porter Stemmer
-* Removal of stop words.

-## Model Training and Evaluation
+## Model Pipeline

-The project utilizes the **TF-IDF (Term Frequency-Inverse Document Frequency) vectorization** technique to convert the textual data into numerical features.
-The **logistic regression** algorithm is then used to train a classification model.
+1) Feature Extraction: TF-IDF (Term Frequency - Inverse Document Frequency)
+2) Model: Logistic Regression
+3) Evaluation Metrics: Accuracy & F1-Score

+## How to Run

-* The model is evaluated using the **F1 score** and **accuracy metrics** on both the training and testing datasets.
+* Train the model on the dataset
-* Finally, you can test the model by providing new text data and obtaining the predicted label (fake or real).
+* Evaluate performance on training and test sets
+* Predict authenticity for new news text inputs

+## Technologies used

+* **Python**
+* **NLTK** for text preprocessing
+* **Scikit-learn** for ML models and evaluation
+* **Pandas/Numpy** for data handling

+## Results

+The trained models demonstrates reliable performance in distinguishing between reala and fake news showcasing the potential of NLP + ML in combating misinformation.

-### Future Improvements
+## Future Enhancements

-* Incorporating additional features, such as  social network information, to provide more context for the prediction.
+* Incorporate social context features for better prediction
+* Use larger and more diverse datasets to reduce bias
+* Experiment with advanced models (e.g., BERT, LSTM)

+## License
+This project is open-source and available under the MIT License.
 * Collecting a larger and more diverse dataset to train the model, potentially reducing biases and improving generalization.